mrnossiom/blog/private/resume-en.typ

   #emph[Rust, Axum, OAuth2, Docker, Terraform, MySQL, Diesel] \
   Throughout the project,
     I
-    used diesel to have type-safe SQL queries, made custom futures,
+    used _diesel_ to have type-safe SQL queries, made custom futures,
-    used Docker and Terraform to deploy it, finished an OAuth2 flow,
+    used _Docker_ and _Terraform_ to deploy it, finished an _OAuth2_ flow,
-    learned a lot about procedural and MBE macros, and in general touched way more technologies than necessary.
+    learned a lot about procedural and MBE macros, and, in general, touched way more technologies than necessary.
   As the first large project I did in Rust, it served as a way to discover the ecosystem and other technologies.
 ]